What Is Prostatitis?

 ABP is inflammation of the prostate gland caused by bacteria such as Escherichia coli and Klebsiella.

 Severe complications may develop if not promptly treated.
-ABP can be fatal if the bacterial infection is untreated and travels to the bloodstream (sepsis).
+ABP can be fatal if the bacterial infection is untreated and enters the bloodstream (sepsis).

 Chronic Bacterial Prostatitis (CBP)